minio/simdcsv/README.md

 ## Stage 2: Parsing stage

-The second stage takes the (adjusted) bit masks from the first stage in order the work out the offsets of the individual fields into the originating buffer containing the CSV data.
+The second stage takes the (adjusted) bit masks from the first stage in order to work out the offsets of the individual fields into the originating buffer containing the CSV data.

-To prevent needlessy copying (and allocating) strings out of buffer of CSV data, there is a single large slice to strings representing all  the columns for all the rows in the CSV data.
-Each string out of the columns slice points back into the appropriate starting position in the CSV data and the corresponding length for that particular field.
+To prevent needlessy copying (and allocating) strings out of buffer of CSV data, there is a single large slice of strings representing all the columns for all the rows in the CSV data.
+Each string out of the columns slice points back at the appropriate starting position in the CSV data and has the corresponding length for that particular field.

 As the columns are parsed they are added to the same row (which is a slice of strings) until a delimiter in the form of an active bit in the newline mask is detected.
-The a new row is started to which the subsequent fields are added.
+Then a new row is started to which the subsequent fields are added.

-Note that empty rows are automatically skipped as well as multiple empty rows immediately following each other.
-Due to the fact that a carriage return character, immediately followed by a newline, is indicated from the first stage to be treated as a newline character, it both properly terminates the current row as well as preventing an empty row from being added (since `\r\n` is treated as two subsequent newlines (`\n\n`) but empty lines are filtered out).
+Note that empty rows (whether subsequent or not) are automatically skipped.
+A carriage return character, immediately followed by a newline, is indicated from the first stage to be treated as a newline character.
+As such it properly terminates the current row while not adding an empty row to the parsed results.

-For the large majority of the fields we have an optimized "zero-copy" memory optimized representation whereby the field is directly pointing back into the original buffer of CSV data.
+For the vast majority of the fields, there is an optimized "zero-copy" memory representation whereby the field is directly pointing back into the original buffer of CSV data.
+However there are some fields that require post-processing in order to have the correct representation (and meeting equivalence to how `encoding/csv` operates).

-However there are certain fields that require post-processing in order to have the correct representation (and meeting equivalence to how `encoding/csv` operates.
-These fields are all quoted fields that contain either a double quote or a carriage return and newline pair.
-The first stage outputs a rough indication of which fields require this post-processing and, upon completion of the second stage, a final `string.ReplaceAll()` is invoked on these fields (which then will contain a modified copy of the string out of the original CSV data).
+These fields are all quoted fields that contain either a double quote (escaped quote) or a carriage return and newline pair.
+The first stage outputs a rough indication of which fields require this post-processing and, upon completion of the second stage, a simple `string.ReplaceAll()` is invoked on these fields.

 Detailed benchmarks for stage 2: